khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 Todo: Add live component block with code example

+### Icon definitions

+Some icons should be consistently used for certain cases.
+When deciding which icon to use, consider using:

+- [Pencil](https://gitlab-org.gitlab.io/gitlab-svgs/?q=pencil) for editing or updating an item.

 ### Referencing icons in code

 For more information on how icons are referenced in the product, go to [GitLab Docs - Icons and SVG Illustrations](https://docs.gitlab.com/ee/development/fe_guide/icons.html).